hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 kubectl apply -f services/spire/federation/spire-quickstart-cluster-2.yaml
 ```

-This step will install SPIRE into your Kubernetes clusters, along with two additional components: the SPIFFE CSI Driver and the SPIRE Kubernetes Controller manager which facilitates the registration of workloads and establishment of federated relationships.
+This step will install SPIRE into your Kubernetes clusters, along with two additional components: the SPIFFE CSI Driver and the SPIRE Kubernetes Controller manager, which facilitates the registration of workloads and establishment of federated relationships.

-Verify the installation by checking if all pods are running and containers within them are up.
+Verify the installation by checking to see if all the pods are running and that the containers within them are up.

 ```shellsession
 Cluster1:~ # kubectl get po -n spire